elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-summarizing-discussions-ensure-understanding-among-participants.md

 url: /learn/education-studies/questions/how-does-summarizing-discussions-ensure-understanding-among-participants
 score: -1.0
 related_article1:
-    id: 168560
+    id: 168547
-    title: What are some methods to verify the truthfulness and accuracy of information in discussions?
+    title: >-
+        Why is it important to justify opinions with evidence and logical reasoning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-methods-to-verify-the-truthfulness-and-accuracy-of-information-in-discussions
+    url: /learn/education-studies/questions/why-is-it-important-to-justify-opinions-with-evidence-and-logical-reasoning
 related_article2:
-    id: 168555
+    id: 168554
-    title: What role does empathy play in building better relationships during discussions?
+    title: >-
+        How can understanding diverse perspectives lead to personal growth?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-empathy-play-in-building-better-relationships-during-discussions
+    url: /learn/education-studies/questions/how-can-understanding-diverse-perspectives-lead-to-personal-growth
 related_article3:
-    id: 168545
+    id: 168551
-    title: What are the characteristics of a collegial discussion that encourage diverse opinions?
+    title: >-
+        What techniques can be used to effectively justify personal views in a discussion?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-a-collegial-discussion-that-encourage-diverse-opinions
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-effectively-justify-personal-views-in-a-discussion
 related_article4:
-    id: 168551
+    id: 168546
-    title: What techniques can be used to effectively justify personal views in a discussion?
+    title: >-
+        How does engaging in collegial discussions help in discovering new perspectives?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-effectively-justify-personal-views-in-a-discussion
+    url: /learn/education-studies/questions/how-does-engaging-in-collegial-discussions-help-in-discovering-new-perspectives
 related_article5:
-    id: 168559
+    id: 168560
-    title: How can clarification techniques help in addressing misunderstandings during discussions?
+    title: >-
+        What are some methods to verify the truthfulness and accuracy of information in discussions?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-clarification-techniques-help-in-addressing-misunderstandings-during-discussions
+    url: /learn/education-studies/questions/what-are-some-methods-to-verify-the-truthfulness-and-accuracy-of-information-in-discussions
 ---

 &nbsp;